How a Copywriter Uses Press Releases to Boost Your Profits

 Find an Angle and Write a Brilliant Headline

 If you are on the phone, pitching a story to a journalist and she says ‘no’, it is probably because you have not convinced her that your news is relevant to her audience.
 The same applies to your press releases.
-You need to find a way to address the audience of the publications you are submitting your releases to.
-Obviously, when using a press release alone there’s no chance to make a personalised pitch so your headline must do the job of illustrating your new angle on what is, probably, not a unique or even new thing – truth is, there’s nothing new under the sun; the important thing is to find a new way to package your news to tempt the jaded palate of a journalist who has skimmed through hundreds of press releases already that day.
+It would be best if you found a way to address the audience of the publications to which you are submitting your releases.
+When using a press release alone, there’s no chance to make a personalised pitch.
+Your headline must do the job of illustrating your new angle on what is, probably, not a unique or even new thing.
+There’s nothing new under the sun; the important thing is to find a new way to package your news to tempt the jaded palate of a journalist who has skimmed through hundreds of press releases already that day.

-Unless I am very lucky and have divine inspiration, it is common for me to spend almost as long on writing the headline as the whole of the rest of press release – it is that important!
+Unless I am fortunate and have divine inspiration, it is common for me to spend almost as long on writing the headline as the whole of the rest of press release – it is that important!

 Keep It Short, Keep it Simple